openbmc/openbmc/poky/documentation/migration-guides/migration-1.5.rst

 tarball, which provides an SDK-like environment containing them.

-For more information on this requirement, see the ":ref:`ref-manual/system-requirements:required git, tar, python and gcc versions`" section.
+For more information on this requirement, see the ":ref:`ref-manual/system-requirements:required git, tar, python, make and gcc versions`" section.

 .. _migration-1.5-atom-pc-bsp: